WencaiZheng/School-Quant-Projects/README.md

 # Noven
 student
 projects in internship
-  IV is the Implied Volitility calculation project PricebyCRR is the option pricing model based on CRR
+//IV is the Implied Volitility calculation project
+//PricebyCRR is the option pricing model based on CRR